 TERM:

-The term of this Agreement shall commence August 1, 2021 (“Commencement Date”)and continue to remain in full force and effect for a period of 5 years through July 31, 2026.
+The term of this Agreement shall be a period of five (5) years, commencing on August __, 2021 (“Commencement Date”) and concluding on _____, 2026.
 The term of this Agreement shall automatically extend without further action of the parties for an additional term of five (5) years, unless not less than ninety (90) days before the termination of the term, one party advises the other in writing of its desire to terminate this Agreement at the conclusion of the term of the Agreement.

 RATES: